 - Excellent Management Team – have they assembled key managers who have a successful track record, especially with similar products and channels, who are all passionate about the mission (and not just about making a quick buck).
 Are the founders inventors or entrepreneurs with start-up experience?
 My personal preference is to work with those individuals who have truly developed the intellectual property at the core of the value proposition.
 Is the team promoting a culture of curiosity to create the next new product, capability or service or so-called “option value”, a second level of capabilities that can be configured into new concepts – a virtuous cycle to sustain growth?
 What about outsourcing critical functions like recruiting, staffing, regulatory, legal and compliance?
 There are a few resources available for start-ups including Gust Launch and Google for Start-ups.

-- Strong Value Proposition (and Competitive Analysis) – is there a strong and clear value proposition that provides a superior, “sticky” customer experience throughout the entire product life cycle?
+- Strong Value Proposition (and Competitive Analysis) – is there a strong and clear value proposition that ranks high with respect to the 4 essential elements of a forceful value Proposition, according to MECLABS: appeal, exclusivity, clarity and credibility?
+Does it provide a superior, “sticky” customer experience throughout the entire product life cycle?
+Also, according to MECLABS, a value proposition is the answer to the question: “If I am your ideal customer, why should I buy from you, rather than your competitor?”
 Does the value proposition create an unfair advantage and multiple barriers-to-entry?
 Why and how will they win over competitors?
 What specifically in terms of points of differentiation makes their value proposition that much more superior than competitors?